WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Counter | The group's counter.
 Members | All members of the group.
 Attr(\<AttributeName\>) | Returns a certain custom attribute that is applied to the group.
-Count | Returns the amount of groups.
+Count | Returns the number of groups.

 ### Alignment Type